 One example is the weirdly stubborn misconception that only millennials use the web and social media as a primary information source.
 This has been disproven multiple times by multiple sources.
 Social media, web, and mobile web are the top information sources for likely visitors to cultural organizations – regardless of age!

-Still, many organizations have been slow to embrace the importance of web-based platforms amongst non-millennial audiences.
+Still, many organizations have been slow to embrace the importance of web-based platforms among non-millennial audiences.

 And, from a conservatism bias standpoint, this makes sense.
 Consider this: before the web, professionals targeted Baby Boomers on traditional media channels for decades.
 Entities sunk or swam based on how effectively they attracted Baby Boomer audiences (the then-largest generation) on channels such as television, radio, and print advertising.
 Social media and digital platforms are still comparatively new.
 We may associate success in reaching Baby Boomer audiences with traditional media channels, and that may be why the fact they now use the web as a primary source of information is still proving difficult for some leaders to wrap their minds around.
 It forces people to evolve their thinking after decades of knowing that these folks primarily use traditional platforms (because that’s all that was around), and that new idea is difficult.